-However, some OVFs may still require significant “prep” work, depending on the state of the image.
-Requirements for OVF images are listed below; please keep this in mind when prepping an image for import.
+With a new self-service VM import capability, users can now import OVFs from VMware environments into CenturyLink Cloud.
+However, some OVFs may still require significant prep work depending on the state of the image.
+Requirements for OVF images are listed below.
+Please keep this in mind when prepping an image for import.

 Supported Operating Systems for Self-Service Import

 - Red Hat Enterprise Linux 6 | 64-Bit

 - Windows 2008 R2 DataCenter Edition | 64-Bit

 - Windows 2012 R2 DataCenter Edition | 64-Bit